Molecular Parity Nonconservation in Nuclear Spin Couplings: The proposed experiment

-Here we report a simulation of the PNC-dependent signal from $^{1}$H$^{19}$F. We assume the spins are pre-magnetized in a field $B_p=20$ T at 300 K. The simulated sample is $10^{21}$ molecules (100 $\mathrm{\mu L}$) at a distance of 5 mm from the magnetometer cell, which is typical of zero field NMR detection.
-Figure \ref{results}d shows the time evolution of the magnetic field at the magnetometer cell, which has an amplitude of $\approx4\times10^{-17}$ T. Given a magnetometer sensitivity of $1.5\times10^{-14}\frac{\mathrm{T}}{\sqrt{\mathrm{Hz}}}$ \cite{Theis2011}, this will require 38 hours of signal averaging to achieve a signal to noise ratio greater than unity.
-We emphasize that this level of signal corresponds to readily-accessible laboratory conditions similar to that in zero-field spectrometers currently in use \cite{Blanchard2017,Tayler2017}.
+Figure \ref{Fig:Evolution} shows a simulation of the PNC-dependent signal for $^{1}$H$^{19}$F. We assume the spins are prepolarized in a field $B_p=20$~T at 300\,K, and that the spin coherence time is 1\,s.
+The simulated sample is $10^{21}$ molecules (50 $\mathrm{\mu L}$) at a distance of 7 mm from the magnetometer cell, which is typical of zero-field NMR detection.
+Figure \ref{Fig:Evolution}D shows the time evolution of the magnetic field at the magnetometer cell, which has an amplitude of $\approx 1.5\times10^{-16}$~T. Given a magnetometer sensitivity of $10^{-14} ~\mathrm{T}/\sqrt{\mathrm{Hz}}$ and a realistic duty cycle of 10\%, this would require on the order of hours to achieve a signal-to-noise ratio greater than unity.
+We emphasize that this level of signal corresponds to readily accessible laboratory conditions similar to those in zero-field spectrometers currently in use \cite{Blanchard2017,Tayler2017,CASPEr-Comagnetometer}.